Discipline of the Child: An Overview

 Of the three basic components of discipline, proper instruction is first and fundamental.
 A parent’s expectations must be communicated clearly and repetitively in order to begin to achieve compliance.
 After the desired behavior is communicated, the corrective consequence must also be known to the child.
 For the toddler, the consequence may not be understood initially due to his preoperant cognition, but with repetition his behavior will be modified by the reinforcer and punisher responses.
 For the older child, instruction will be understood and a volitional decision to comply or defy will consciously be made.
 Instruction can also be nonverbally communicated through parental modeling of proper behavior.
 Poor behavior outcomes are often linked to unclear or absent instruction, and inconsistent parental expectations.

 Correction represents the punisher response in the behavioral model and is necessary when, in spite of encouragement, the child fails to follow instruction.
 For the infant, this may involve redirection or distraction.
 Brief expressions of disapproval (nonverbal or verbal) will also modify behavior at this stage.
 As a child’s mobility and assertiveness mature, correction may require aversive punishers such as physical restraint or physical discomfort (hand slap) following disapproval.
-As cognition and determination mature, the toddler (> 18 months) may require a time-out or occasionally disciplinary spanking (depending upon the situation) since reasoning alone is usually ineffective at this age.
+As cognition and determination mature, the toddler (> 18 months) may require a time-out or an occasional disciplinary spanking (depending upon the situation) since reasoning alone is usually ineffective at this age.
 For the older preschooler, reasoning and privilege removal will begin to be effective, and with the adolescent, grounding and work duty or monetary penalties are usually sufficient to achieve compliance.

 Natural and logical consequences can be effective modifiers of behavior, and with timely occurrence they may preclude the need for any additional corrective action by the parent.
 Examples: Natural: A toddler disobediently runs from a parent on a sidewalk and with an accidental fall skins a knee.
 Logical: A toddler refuses to play nicely with a toy and therefore the toy is taken away for a period of time.